mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 (1:07:55) Questions?

-Person 1: The commentator was saying that the Zen Master who was talking to Emperor Wu deserved 30 blows.
+**Person 1**: The commentator was saying that the Zen Master who was talking to Emperor Wu deserved 30 blows.
 Did he mean that he deserved thirty blows because he didn’t point out to Emperor Wu that the truth is always shining under our feet?

-Katagiri: Mmm hmm.
+**Katagiri**: Mmm hmm.

-Person 1: That’s why.
+**Person 1**: That’s why.

-Katagiri: But thirty blows doesn’t mean that the Zen Master gave the thirty blows actually.
+**Katagiri**: But thirty blows doesn’t mean that the Zen Master gave the thirty blows actually.

-Person 1: Well, no, but the commentator thought he deserved it.
+**Person 1**: Well, no, but the commentator thought he deserved it.
 Isn’t that what this was?

-Katagiri: Oh yes, he has to deserve thirty blows.
+**Katagiri**: Oh yes, he has to deserve thirty blows.
 Otherwise, you cannot open your eyes.
 For instance, I told you before, when I was at the temple, I had to strike for two weeks, and then a week or so.
 But because I hated the monks life, … life, finally my teacher says, come into my room, “Dainin, get up.
 When the time comes, everyone get up; just get up.
 Everyone having breakfast; why don’t you have breakfast?
 When the time comes to get up, please get up.”
 Well, that is at least thirty blows.
 I actually deserved thirty blows.
 That’s why I couldn’t stay there.
 I start shaking, my body and mind is shaking, anyway.
 But I got up.
 I didn’t strike.
 Next day, I did it.
 Anyway, get up in the morning, and… anyway… Still I hate it [laughter] but anyway, I did it.
 But this is monk.

 So that is really thirty blows.
 But if you don’t have..
 If you’re not ready to open your eyes… but even … very gentle, Dainin, he didn’t scold me, Dainin.
 When the time comes everyone get up, please get up.
 If you feel sick, after that you can go to bed again.
 Very simple.
 If you’re now ready to accept this as thirty blows, don’t … the usual. … But anyway, that was really thirty blows for me.

 Well, I don’t know if Emperor Wu deserved, accepted thirty blows, I don’t know.
 But anyway, that is Engo Zen Master’s comment.

-(1:10:58) Person 1: Excuse me, I thought that the Engo… the commentator was saying that the Zen Master who was speaking to Emperor Wu deserved the blows.
+(1:10:58) **Person 1**: Excuse me, I thought that the Engo… the commentator was saying that the Zen Master who was speaking to Emperor Wu deserved the blows.
 That’s what I thought it meant; isn’t that right? … [crosstalk]

-Katagiri: Master Chih.
+**Katagiri**: Master Chih.
 Oh oh - Master Chih deserved thirty blows.
 Oh, right! [laughter] Probably, huh? [laughs]

 And he doesn’t know that the great illumination shines forth from under his own feet.
 This is the Engo Zen Master really playing with Zen Master Chih.
 Saying the opposite, completely opposite.
 He’s really playing.
 Do you understand?

-Person 1: He says he deserves thirty blows… ?
+**Person 1**: He says he deserves thirty blows… ?

-Katagiri: Yes, because he says “ridiculous,” you cannot get him back, get Bodhidharma back again.
+**Katagiri**: Yes, because he says “ridiculous,” you cannot get him back, get Bodhidharma back again.
 But if you go there and ask Bodhidharma “please come back again”… maybe so.
 Don’t you think so?
 But he says, don’t go there.
 That is a little bit against the human speculation.
 That’s why he said he should deserve thirty blows.
 But after that, it is very great.
 Do you understand?

-(1:12:38) Person 2: What you’re saying… Why didn’t Bodhidharma in the first place, you know, explain to Emperor Wu what he was saying, if the Emperor didn’t understand…
+(1:12:38) **Person 2**: What you’re saying… Why didn’t Bodhidharma in the first place, you know, explain to Emperor Wu what he was saying, if the Emperor didn’t understand…

-Katagiri: [cackles]
+**Katagiri**: [cackles]

 [audience laughs]